-The Preschool Teacher is responsible for planning and implementing a safe and developmentally appropriate preschool program under the guidance of the preschool director.
+The Kindergarten Teacher is responsible for planning and implementing a safe and developmentally appropriate preschool program under the guidance of the preschool director.
 This is a part-time exempt position five mornings a week while school is in session (September to June).

 Specific Responsibilities Include:

 - Teach a class of preschoolers five mornings a week from September to June

 - Plan daily activities and lessons to meet the physical, emotional, intellectual, and social needs of the children in the preschool, including art, music, and movement activities

 - Integrate biblical principles and teaching throughout curriculum and activities

 - Provide weekly and monthly schedules of activities based on the preschool’s monthly themes

 - Submit an order to the director for necessary supplies according to an established budget